 Disability attorneys don’t have a magic wand that can drastically shorten the appeals process.
 However, an experienced lawyer will know what to do to ensure that your claim is decided as quickly as possible and improve your odds of winning.
 For example, your attorney can:

-Having a disability lawyer becomes more important the farther you go in the appeals process, especially if you end up at the Appeals Council or in federal.
+Having a disability lawyer becomes more important the further you go in the appeals process, especially if you end up at the Appeals Council or in federal court.
 But hiring a lawyer can improve your chances of winning disability benefits even at reconsideration.
-And because disability attorneys work mainly on contingency, you won't have to pay unless you win your claim.
+And because disability attorneys work mainly on contingency, you won’t have to pay unless you win your claim.
 For more information, see our article on the advantages of hiring an attorney for your disability appeal.